 Make your dissertation work for you

 If part of your dissertation research involves meetings or telephone calls to employers, you are already making a network of contacts you can approach when you start to look for a job.
 If you can create synergies between the topic of your dissertation and your preferred area or specialism of work this can boost your attractiveness to employers.
-One panellist was confident with their dissertation topic which made the difference to securing their first job in the sector.
+Previous panellists have shared that they found it was their dissertation topic which made the difference to securing their first job in the sector.

 Private sector experience can help too

-Several panellists mentioned the benefit of private sector knowledge or insight and one panellist has moved across into a private sector to build experience and expertise to then transfer back.
-It was discussed that NGOs are being forced to change the way they work and operate in a more commercially minded way.
-One panellists said that being ‘financially aware’ is important and a skill often overlooked by those applying for the sector.
+The benefit of private sector knowledge or insight can be powerful, and one panellist shared their experience of moving across into a private sector to build experience and expertise to then transfer back.
+Many NGOs are being forced to change the way they work and operate in a more commercially minded way and being ‘financially aware’ is an important skill often overlooked by those applying for the sector.